ActuaryEmma/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 strspn : calculates the length of initial substring of the string pointed to s.
 s: string to be searched
 accept: string with characters to be searched for

+****
+Task 5
+write a function that searches a string for any of the set of bytes strpbrk :find the first occurrence of any character in a set of characters in\ in a string char *_strpbrk(char *s, char *accept);
+s: pointer to the string in which to search for charaters
+accept: pointer to the string with characters to be searched